SebastianDall/MFD_HT_PAPER/README.md

-# DNA Extraction and Miniaturization of Library Preparations on Soil Samples in a High Throughput Setting
+# High-throughput DNA extraction and cost-effective miniaturized metagenome and amplicon library preparation of soil samples for DNA sequencing

 ## Introduction

-This repo contains the source code for the analysis in "DNA Extraction and Miniaturization of Library Preparations on Soil Samples in a High Throughput Setting" published in...
+This repo contains the source code for the analysis in "High-throughput DNA extraction and cost-effective miniaturized metagenome and amplicon library preparation of soil samples for DNA sequencing" available at [BioRxiv](https://doi.org/10.1101/2023.09.04.556179)

 Each results section has its own code folder.
 To reproduce the results open the `master.Rmd` file and run the code chunks in order.